Jammersplit/Randy.js/README.md

 `sumOfSlices` should be a non-negative number.
 Negative values will be inverted.
 Default value is `1`.
 A sum of `0` will lead to all values in the returned array being `0`.

 Optional parameter `maxSpread` controls how much variance is allowed among the generated array values.
-That means how much they can deviate from the *mean value* (which is `sumOfSlices / numberOfSlices`).
+That means how much they can deviate from the *mean value*.
+The *mean value* is `sumOfSlices / numberOfSlices`, or the size the slices would have if they were all identical.

 `maxSpread` expects a value from `0` to `1`, with `0` meaning all slices in the returned array will be identical, and `1` meaning the largest possible variance is allowed.
 Default value is `1`.

 Optional parameters `minSlice` and `maxSlice` allow to set lower/upper limits for the generated values, meaning the min/max size of the slices.

-`minSlice` should be lower or equal to the mean value and will be clipped if it's higher.
+`minSlice` should be lower or equal to the *mean value* and will be clipped if it's higher.
 Negative values will be interpreted as `0`.

-`maxSlice` should be larger or equal to the mean value and will be clipped if it's lower.
-Values higher than `sumOfSlices` have no effect.
+`maxSlice` should be larger or equal to the *mean value* and will be clipped if it's lower.

 None of the values in the returned array will be `0` (except if `sumOfSlices` is `0`).
 All values will be positive.